How to Download YouTube Videos on Your Android Phone

 YouTube Premium is the best way to download YouTube videos for watching offline on an Android device.
 But unlike many popular, unofficial third-party YouTube downloaders, it's a paid service, at $11.99 per month.
 That's just one of the service's tricks (which also include an ad-free experience and offline listening), and unlike the other options, you'll never get in trouble.

 For a while, if you wanted to save YouTube videos to your Android smartphone, you had to use third-party software that likely violated the YouTube terms of service.
-That's no longer the case, as YouTube now allows for videos to be saved locally, once you sign up for its $9.99 monthly service.
+That's no longer the case, as YouTube now allows for videos to be saved locally, once you sign up for its $11.99 monthly service.

-You can unlock the ability to save YouTube videos to your phone for offline viewing by becoming a YouTube Red subscriber.
-This service includes many other perks, such as an ad-free YouTube experience, access to exclusive YouTube Originals videos and Google Play Music (the company's Spotify competitor).
+You can unlock the ability to save YouTube videos to your phone for offline viewing by becoming a YouTube Premium subscriber.
+This service includes many other perks, such as an ad-free YouTube experience, access to exclusive YouTube Originals videos, YouTube Music Premium and Google Play Music (the company's Spotify competitor).

 Apps within the Google Play Store claim to let you download videos, but not only do they likely violate the YouTube Terms of Service, we cannot vouch for them.
 They may include malware or adware that slows down or ruins the Android experience.